tropiano/tropianhs/_posts/2025-06-02-may-report.md

 ## [Freelancing][personal]

-I kept freelancing in May.
-I am doing very interesting work, and it definitely helps me pay the bills.
+I kept freelancing in May, lost one client, but found another one.
+Here I am not going to post the earnings, but enough to say that they range between 2.5k and 4k a month, depending on what I do.
+And I am doing very interesting work, and although I am not saving anything, it helps me and my family pay the bills.

 ## The cashflow